nationalarchives/design-system/src/get-started/tna-frontend-cookies/index.md

 // Get all policies
 console.log("Cookie policies:", cookies.policies);

-// Check if a policy has been accepted console.log(`Marketing cookies have${
+// Check if a preference has been enabled console.log(`Marketing cookies have${
     cookies.preference("marketing") ? " " : " not "
   }been accepted.`);

-// Accept a policy
+// Enable a preference
 document.getElementById("accept-usage-cookies-button")
   .addEventListener("click", () => {
     cookies.enablePreference("usage");